[German: Die Vienna City Card – zahlt sie sich aus?]

 (Vienna has an excellent public transport system)

-The major exceptions are therefore the likes of the airport bus lines and other private bus, tram, and rail initiatives like the hop on hop off tours, Westbahn train service or CAT airport train.
+The major exceptions are therefore only the likes of the airport bus lines and other private bus, tram, and rail initiatives like the hop on hop off tours, Westbahn train service or CAT airport train.

 (You can book some selected exempted services as an add-on to the basic card, though.)